Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 After the albergue here is the T-intersection of the N347-1 where you turn right to go northward toward Zambujal, our next destination on day eight of the Camino Portugués.

-Right Turn back on N347-1 Toward CondeixaRight Turn back on N347-1 Toward Condeixa
+Right Turn back on N347-1 Toward CondeixaRight Turn back onto N347-1 Toward Condeixa

-Walking on the main street, the N347-1 through town, this closed historic church caught my eye.
-Too bad I was unable to see inside.
+Walking on the main street, the N347-1 through town, this historic church caught my eye.
+While it was closed, you can peek inside through a newly created iron grate, not pictured in my original photo below.

 Historic Church in RabaçalHistoric Church in Rabaçal